ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ## Radius of Curvature and Center Offset

-To calculate the radius of curvature, the suggestion in Lesson 8 - Measuring Curvature II is used which allows us to skip doing another line fit since we are scaling the image space to real world space.
+To calculate the radius of curvature, the suggestion in *Lesson 8 - Measuring Curvature II* is used which allows us to skip doing another line fit since we are scaling the image space to real world space.
 The challenge is to derive the real world line coefficients from the existing coefficients in the pixel space (scale to meters from pixels).

 ### Scaling Line Coefficients to Real World

-The goal is to find a_real, b_real, c_real in terms of corresponding values in pixel space and scaling factors, mx, my.
+The goal is to find a_mtr, b_mtr, c_mtr in terms of corresponding values in pixel space and scaling factors, mx, my.

 Given:
 ```